devlinjunker/template.github.semver/README.md

 - [Code of Conduct]
 - [Contribute]
+- Wiki
   - [Code Analysis Help]
   - FAQ?
-- Wiki?
   - Architecture Doc? -- How to understand the application from a developer point of view (webpage-> controllers -> services -> libraries)

 ## Contributors